It’s time to show you a little bit of the North on our blog or should I say the Ch’North? 🙂

 2) the crouched people who can look like seals if you are a little short-sighted and especially if you really think you can find seals over there, are actually people who pick up samphire (kinds of sea gherkins).
 We haven’t had the opportunity to taste this local speciality… #Willhavetocomeback.
 Do You know it?
 Is it good?

 3) Even if we didn’t see any ben seals we found this bay of Authie damn nice! 🙂

 The practical Opal Coast: Where to stay, how to get around?

-To book the accommodation we went through Airbnb (by far the most convenient for last minute reservations).
+To book the accommodation we went through a booking platform (by far the most convenient for last minute reservations).

-Price: The studio cost us 38€ per night (including airbnb costs).
-We had this studio.
+Price: The studio cost us 38€ per night (including additional fees).

 If you are travelling with several people you can also take a look at the direct site.
 The place where we rented our small studio offers several cottages for 2 to 8 people: la cense de la haute leulingue

 As far as transport in the Pas de Calais region between Calais and Boulogne-sur-Mer is concerned, I would like to tell you that it will unfortunately be quite fast… because there really aren’t many of them! 🙁

 There are indeed a few (public) bus lines that serve the main cities but quite frankly it is not very well developed.